 They last almost 100 hours on a single charge—easily enough to get through many days of gaming before needing a top-up.
 You can connect them to your phone via Bluetooth, but they can't simultaneously receive audio via Bluetooth and their dongle.
 Their mic does a fantastic job separating your voice from any background noise, so even if you're gaming by an open window, anyone you're talking to will hear you clearly.
 That said, while you'll be understood, you won't sound very natural.
 The SteelSeries Arctis Nova Pro's mic renders your voice naturally and with plenty of body.
 However, it isn't as good as separating your voice from any noise around you, and most people won't find these headphones as comfortable as the Logitech.

 The SteelSeries Arctis Nova 7 Wireless is the best wireless gaming headset for PC in the mid-range we've tested.
-These headphones have a warm sound profile that emphasizes sound effects like footsteps and the rumble of explosions without getting in the way of dialogue.
-They have a rather inconsistent treble response out of the box, with sibilants rendered dull or piercing depending on their pitch.
+These headphones have a bass-heavy sound profile that emphasizes sound effects like footsteps and the rumble of explosions.
+Their mid-range is mostly flat, so dialogue sounds accurate, but they have a somewhat inconsistent treble response out of the box, with sibilants rendered dull or piercing, depending on their pitch.
 Fortunately, you can customize their sound to your liking via their companion app's parametric EQ.
+They also support multi-device pairing, so you can connect them to your phone via Bluetooth at the same time as your PC via their wireless dongle.

 These headphones don't feel as premium as the Logitech G PRO X 2 LIGHTSPEED Wireless, and their battery life isn't as long—though, with roughly 30 hours of juice, you'll need to recharge your own battery before these need a top-up.
-Their mic makes your voice sound natural but has a high noise floor, which might annoy you if you play online multiplayer games.
-They support multi-device pairing, so you can connect them to your phone via Bluetooth at the same time as your PC via their wireless dongle.
+If you only plan to game wirelessly, the SteelSeries Arctis Nova 5 Wireless are worth checking out, as they last almost 50 hours and have a slightly better mic than the Nova 7 Wireless.
+Still, the Nova 5 Wireless can't be used via a wired connection, so they're a little less versatile than our pick.
+You'll still sound natural when using the Nova 7's mic, though its high noise floor might annoy you if you play online multiplayer games.

 For budget-conscious gamers, the Turtle Beach Stealth 600 (Gen 3) Wireless is the best wireless gaming headset for PC.
 Don't let their price fool you, though; these headphones have many gamer-centric features, including a great companion app and a flip-up-to-mute microphone.
 Their mic punches above their price point, performing just as well as the SteelSeries Arctis Nova 7 Wireless'.
 It's great at separating your voice from any noise around you, so whoever you're talking to won't be distracted when your rackety roommates start playing tunes in the next room.